Nekomancer834/ConnectX/Documents/ConnectX-SRS.md

 ### 1.4 Project Scope

-The software being provided is Connect X. Its purpose is to provide friendly competition between friends.
+The software being provided is Connect X Go.
+Its purpose is to provide friendly competition between friends.
 It does this by increasing the difficulty thus increasing the levels of competition between players.
 It also increases friendly competition by allowing for more people to play the same game at once.
 Its goal is to make it easier for more people to be able to play connect 4 together.

 ### 1.5 References

-https://whatsgoodtodo.co.uk/official-hasbro-giant-connect-4-review/ for the picture used in a mockup
+https://whatsgoodtodo.co.uk/official-hasbro-giant-connect-4-review/ for the picture used in a mockup and also reference board scale

 ## 2. Overall Description